Skip to content

 https://home.oxfordowl.co.uk/english/primary-spelling/spelling-year-2-age-6-7/

-Hot and Cold is our topic for this term.
-The children will:
+Ocean Explorers is our topic for this term.

-• Name and locate the world’s 7 continents and 5 oceans
+• Name and locate the world’s seven continents and five oceans.

-• Use basic geographical vocabulary to refer to key physical features
+• Use basic geographical vocabulary to refer to key physical features: beach, cliff, coast, hill, mountain, sea, ocean, vegetation.

-• Use basic geographical vocabulary to refer to key human features
+• Use basic geographical vocabulary to refer to key human features: port, harbour.

-• Use world maps, atlases and globes to identify … the countries, continents and oceans studied
+• Use world maps, atlases and globes to identify the UK and its countries, as well as the countries, continents and oceans studied.

 SCIENCE